-Worksheet TG Taxable Gifts Reconciliation To be used for lines 4 and 9 of the Tax Computation r June 6, e 1977 a.
+Worksheet TG Taxable Gifts Reconciliation To be used for lines 4 and 9 of the Tax Computation ir June 6, e 1977 a.
 Calendar year or calendar quarter b.
 Total taxable gifts reported on Form 709 for period (see Note) exemption.
-Follow I finition of a taxable gift see section 2503.
-Ignore the old specific w Form 709.
-That is, include only the decedent's one-half of split e gifts were made by the decedent or the decedent's spouse.
-Gifts made after 1932, and before Total taxable gifts made before 1977 c.
+Follow I ition of a taxable gift s Form 709.
+That is, inclu ifts were made by the ude only the decede ent's one-half of split Gifts made after J 1932, and before Total taxable gifts c.
 Taxable amount included in col. b for gifts included in the gross estate d.
-Taxable amount included in col. b for gifts that qualify for "special treatment of split gifts" described above e.
+Taxable amount included in col. b for gifts that qualify for "special treatment of split gifts" described e.
 Gift tax paid by decedent on gifts in col. d f.
-Gift tax paid by decedent's spouse on gifts in col. c Gifts made after 1976 2.
-Totals for gifts made after 1976
+Gift tax paid by decedent's spouse on gifts in col. c Gifts made after 1976 made before 1977 above 2 .
+Tot als for gifts made after 1976